 How you can help:

-- If your student is interested in graduate or professional school, the application process typically begins in Fall of senior year.
-They should be talking with the appropriate advisor - either a faculty member assigned as the discipline advisor or the professional school advisors.
+- If your son or daughter is interested in graduate or professional school, the application process typically begins in Fall of senior year.
+They should be talking with the appropriate advisor — either a faculty member assigned as the discipline advisor or the professional school advisors.
 The pre-health advisor and pre-law advisor both work in the CDC; the MBA Advisor works in the Management Department.

 - Alumni Career Paths is a resource to show what other Bucknellians have done with their majors.